MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strengths.md

 ## Prerequisites

 - **Microsoft Entra ID P1** - Your tenant needs to have Microsoft Entra ID P1 license to use Conditional Access.
 If needed, you can enable a [free trial](https://www.microsoft.com/security/business/get-started/start-free-trial).
 - **Enable combined registration** - Authentication strengths are supported when using [combined MFA and SSPR registration](howto-registration-mfa-sspr-combined.md).
-Using the legacy registration will result in poor user experience as the user may register methods that aren't required by the authentication method policy.
+Using the legacy registration will result in poor user experience as the user may register methods that aren't required by the Authentication methods policy.

 ## Next steps